vijithassar/lit/lit.sh.md

 }
 ```

-# Loop Through All Files #
+# Input Argument #

 Everything up until this point has been wrapped in a reusable function, but now it's time to define the script logic.

-Grab the files specified by an optional filename pattern (or alternatively the files in the current working directory) and run the compilation function on each.
+First, grab the files specified by an optional filename pattern (or alternatively the files in the current working directory).

 ```bash
 # if the first argument exists, use it as the